industrial-asset-hub/asset-link-sdk/docs/cmd.md

 ### Command Line Tool for Local Debugging

-As mentioned above, the asset link can be interactively triggered using a command line tool.
+As mentioned above, the Asset Link can be interactively triggered using a command line tool.
 Build it locally or install it by running:

 ```bash